 career, one you can always improve on.

 top priority as a music producer.
+Electronic music production has a rich history which it's good to be familiar with in a general sense.
 The areas of knowledge you need to

 cover and the practice needed to develop your skills reach far and wide.